AriaFallah/WebpackTutorial/part2/README.md

-# Beginner Webpack Tutorial Part 2 - Using Webpack with Babel
+# Beginner Webpack Tutorial Part 2 - Using Webpack with Babel :zap:

 Now that we learned the basics of using webpack, we're going to learn to leverage babel 6 in order to write ES6, the new specification of javascript.